 GM 5.3 Liter V8 EcoTec3 L83 Engine

-The L83 V8 engine is produced by General Motors for use in pickup trucks and SUVs.
-It is part of GM’s Gen V Small Bock engine design that’s known in trucks as EcoTec3, replacing the Vortec line.
+The GM L83 V8 engine is used in pickup trucks and SUVs.
+It is part of GM’s Gen V Small Block engine design that’s known in trucks as EcoTec3, replacing the Vortec line.

 EcoTec3 Engine Family Highlights